KLAPACH & KLAPACH, P.C.

 California does not have a state estate tax or inheritance tax.
-The federal estate tax for 2014 is 40% of your estate in excess of your available exemption amount.
-In 2014, the exemption amount is $5.34 million per person.
-This amount will be adjusted for inflation each year.
+The federal estate tax for 2019 is 40% of your estate in excess of your available exemption amount.
+In 2019, the exemption amount is $11.4 million per person.
+This amount is adjusted for inflation each year.

 The estate tax is completely distinct from income taxes and other taxes.
 Note that if you own assets in a state other than California, or if you own assets outside the United States, then there can be additional state or foreign estate taxes or inheritance taxes.